NicholasARossi/NicholasARossi.github.io/_posts/2017-04-04-Cross Correlation.md

 ### Conclusion
 Cross-correlation is an essential data science technique to understand the flow of information in dynamical systems including [genetic networks](http://www.nature.com/ng/journal/v40/n12/abs/ng.281.html), [finance](https://arxiv.org/abs/1002.0321) and the [climate ](http://www.pnas.org/content/108/42/17296.full).
 It can lend insight into systems like politics which have time delayed interactions between different events.
-The above analysis shows that presidential victories can influence the success of subsequent house races.
+The above analysis shows that presidential victories may influence/predict the success of subsequent house races.